 Representation for Fighting Iowa DUI Charges

-Branstad & Olson represents clients facing charges for OWI throughout Iowa.
+Our Des Moines DUI attorneys at Branstad & Olson represents clients facing charges for OWI throughout Iowa.
 If you have been arrested for operating a motor vehicle while intoxicated, you face driver’s license suspension, fines, jail time, and probation.
 Law enforcement has strict rules they must follow when investigating and arresting a person for suspicion of driving while intoxicated.
-It is essential to have an experienced OWI team on your side to help assess your situation and reach your best outcome.
+It is essential to have an experienced Des Moines OWI lawyer on your side to help assess your situation and reach your best outcome.

 Iowa OWI Laws

 Iowa OWI laws state that it is illegal for any person to operate a motor vehicle:

 - while under the influence of alcohol, drugs, or a combination of such substances

 - with a blood alcohol concentration (BAC) of .08% or higher

 - any found to have any amount of controlled substance in their system

 Those who drive commercial vehicles are considered to be driving illegally with a BAC of .04% or more.
 The BAC limit for drivers who are under the age of 21 is .02%.